angelinagyves/Loan-Approval-Predictor/README.md

-# Predicting student loan approval based on a provided dataset of existing loan approvals/rejections using a Decision Tree classifier and a Random Forest classifier
+# Predicting student loan approval using a Decision Tree classifier and a Random Forest classifier

 ## To replicate:
 1. Download .ipynb file